Asandandlela16/Data-science_Asanda_Ndlela/README.md

 The aim is to uncover patterns in **customer behavior, satisfaction, and engagement** to answer key business questions such as:
 - Who are our most valuable and engaged customers?
-- How do age, gender, location influence satisfaction of the customers?
+- Do customers who spend more time in the shop buy more?
 - Do higher engagement levels (time, interactions, product views) lead to more purchases?
-- Which products and regions perform best — and which need improvement?
+- How does time spent on the website relate to products purchased and customer satisfaction?

 By combining **SQL queries** with an **interactive Power BI dashboard**, this project demonstrates how raw data can be transformed into **actionable insights** and ofcourse the project was very demanding to carry out.